 Not only was the storm terrible, but they had not even seen the sun or stars for many days because of the clouds.
 The sky gets darkest just before dawn in our spiritual life as well as in the natural universe, and everyone in the ship, except for Paul, had lost hope (Acts 27-20).
 But Jesus is the bright Morning Star (Revelation 22:16), and He had a plan.

 God used this storm to give Paul a chance to witness to the others on board.
 He had tried to warn them, because God had told him about the danger ahead, but they had not listened.
 Now they were so desperate that he definitely had their attention!
 As the saying goes, there are no atheists in foxholes, and God may allow the unsaved to reach the brink of death before they take Him seriously (Psalm 40:2).

 An angel of God had told Paul that no one would die in the storm, and that God’s mission for Paul to witness to Caesar would be fulfilled.
 Paul told his fellow passengers of his faith and God’s faithfulness.
 It is not easy to witness, especially in a life-threatening situation with strangers and even enemies, but God gave Paul courage to do it, and He will do the same for us if we ask Him.

 If we look back on our own lives, we will see many times when storms strengthened our faith and gave us unexpected opportunities to witness, just as they did for Paul.
-God used these storms to enlarge Paul’s mission field where he could spread the Gospel of grace, as we shall see next week!
+God used these storms to enlarge Paul’s mission field where he could spread the Gospel of grace, and He can do the same for us!

 © 2015 Laurie Collett